Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 What are the risks if I use my own e-scooter on public land at the moment?

 Until the new Transport Bill legislation is passed, riding your own e-scooter in public will put you on the wrong side of the law.

 Government legislation is clear on the risks, stating: “The potential penalties depend on the nature and gravity of the offence, and sentences range from fines and penalty points to disqualification from driving.

 “Those who use powered transporters dangerously or under the influence of drink or drugs can also be convicted of offences leading to imprisonment.
 Offences related to the standard of driving and speeding also apply.”

-It is also worth noting that your e-scooter could be seized permanently – a sizeable punishment in itself, given that prices typically start at £300 and rise to £1000s.
+You could be fined, giving penalty points or even banned from driving.
+And your e-scooter could be seized permanently – a sizeable punishment in itself, given that prices typically start at £300 and rise to £1000s.